chrishong0129/ENGI301/python/project_02/README.md

 He's a Keeper is a goalkeeper reflex training game modified from the classic Whac-a-mole game.
 The circuit design of He's a Keeper was initially on a breadboard, but now will be replaced with a new PCB design.
+Unfortunately, the PCB design was not completed in time.
+The schematics are almost complete, but the layout still needs a decent bit of work to be done.

 There are 6 buttons used that extend from the PCB in the center.
 Each button is fit into a 3D-printed enclosure with suction cups.